I beg to move,

 I have been trying to find a resolution to this problem and have been in regular contact with the local police and the council’s environmental health department.
 It is clear that because of the nature of fireworks, it is difficult to take enforcement action after the event, when the evidence will literally have gone up in smoke in seconds.
 So I hope that the Minister will reflect on all the ways in which we can close down the irresponsible and antisocial use of fireworks at the point of sale.

 If I may, I will highlight some points in relation to the Government’s response to the petition.
 As we have heard from other hon.
 Members, the current limit of 120 dB is still quite high.
 By some estimates, that is comparable to a rock band, a police siren or, as we have heard, a chainsaw or jet engine.
 The RSPCA believes that the maximum noise level should be reduced to 96 dB, and has raised concerns about the impact of such loud noises on animals.
-As we have heard, there are reports of horses dying from the shock of sudden explosions, so there are strong animal welfare arguments for reconsidering decibel limits, as others have said, including the hon.
-Member for Gower (Tonia Antoniazzi).
+As we have heard, there are reports of horses dying from the shock of sudden explosions, so there are strong animal welfare arguments for reconsidering decibel limits, as others have said, including my hon.
+Friend the Member for Gower (Tonia Antoniazzi).

 The Government’s proposed solution for tackling the emotional distress caused by fireworks is problematic.
 The Department says: